 Designers and engineers have a diverse array of design elements and ever-developing technologies at their disposal.
-Use this section of the website as a source for information on design and engineering tools that promote walkability and bikeability.
+Use this section of the website as a source for basic information on design that promotes walkability and bikeability.

 Costs for Pedestrian and Bicycle Infrastructure Improvements provides cost estimates for many of the treatments listed in this section.
 The summary report and database are a resource for researchers, engineers, planners, and the general public.